Wednesday, 29 December 2010

 The Prof. says the shakes and sickness are to do with my brain probably being a bit inflamed and that it should wear off when the treatment stops.
 St. Bart's thought the same as they gave me a brain scan, but said everything was OK.

-again had a bad allergic reaction and was given about six different medications to help, which they did.
+In the end I had chemoembolisation, and again had a bad allergic reaction and was given about six different medications to help, which they did.
 After about an hour I was OK again and rested for the three hours before having a follow up CT scan, and my appointment to discuss the outcome with the Prof.

 The Prof. was very pleased and said I was now stable, I asked if it was all stable or just the bit he last treated.
 He said it was all stable, so brilliant news.
 He wants to do another treatment in December though, which was a bit disappointing as I thought this was the last one for a bit.